 - Nanostructuring, Materials for Energy Conversion

 - Ion and Electron Transfer, Materials for Energy Storage

 - Interfacial properties: mechanisms and interactions

 Access - Contacts

-The team "Aggregates, Interfaces and Materials for Energy" is located in the University of Montpellier, Faculty of Science ( building 15 , 2nd floor).
+The team "Aggregates, Interfaces and Materials for Energy" is located in the University of Montpellier, Faculty of Science ( building 15 , ground and 1st floor).

 Institut Charles Gerhardt - UMR5253